openvinotoolkit/openvino/docs/articles_en/openvino_workflow/running_inference_with_openvino/stateful_models_intro/ways_to_get_stateful_model.rst

       .. doxygensnippet:: docs/snippets/ov_stateful_models_intro.cpp
          :language: cpp
-         :fragment: [ov:state_model]
+         :fragment: [ov:state_network]

 In this example, `ov::SinkVector` is used to create `ov::Model`.
 For model with states, except inputs and outputs, `Assign` nodes should also point to `Model` to avoid deleting it during graph transformations.
 You can do it with the constructor, as shown in the example, or with the special method `add_sinks(const SinkVector& sinks)`.
 Also, you can delete sink from `ov::Model` after deleting the node from graph with the `delete_sink()` method.